LysandrosAn/Flywheel/README.md

 * Importing of custom machinery geometry from file
 * Calculation of inertia, gyroscopy, damping & stiffness matrices
 * Estimation of resonance frequencies and deformation due to gravity
-* Run-up time-transient numerical simulation
+* Time-transient numerical simulation with stiff ODE solvers

 ## Usage
 Edit the blueprint file "Rotor_Sample.txt", cf. headers file "Rotor_Sample_Entries.txt" for the meaning of each column\